Updated May 2018

 - Please check your tickets as mistakes cannot always be rectified.

 Secondary selling of tickets

-- St David’s Hall and the New Theatre do not support secondary selling of tickets to events.
+- St David’s Hall do not support secondary selling of tickets to events.
 Customers are not permitted to purchase tickets with the intention of selling them on at an inflated price.
 We reserve the right to refuse entry to anyone holding tickets obtained through unofficial outlets and third party ticket sites where this has been the case and to refuse to issue tickets reserved for this purpose.

 TicketPlan Refund Protection

 - TicketPlan Refund Protection is available with your booking.
 We strongly recommend that you include this option.
 Tickets are non-refundable.
 Adding TicketPlan Protection will protect you against cancellation resulting from accidents, travel disruption and unexpected illnesses.

 - Full details are included in the updated TicketPlan Terms and Conditions, which we advise you to read and retain.